The Twelve Pathways of Integration

 Self-Doubt

-The inner critic that questions your calling and the confidence that returns through embodied trust.
+The inner critic that questions your worth and the confidence that returns with trust.

 Rejection

-The ache of exclusion and the remembrance that belonging begins within.
+The ache of exclusion and the remembrance that a true sense of belonging begins within.

 Shame

-The hidden wound of exposure and the grace of letting your humanity be your power.
+The inner freedom of releasing guilt and letting your humanity be your power.

 Judgment

-The perfectionist’s cage and the liberation that comes when you lead from compassion, not control.
+The cage of perfection and the liberation that comes through grace and compassion.

 BEHAVIORAL SHADOWS